-- is the risk that the sponsor is unable to support the continuation of the Scheme and to make good any current or future deficit. - is measured by receiving regular financial updates from the Principal Employer and periodic independent covenant assessments. - is managed through an agreed contribution and funding schedule. - is managed through contingent assets provided by the Principal Employer which the Scheme could use to mitigate downside events.
+- is the risk that the sponsor is unable to support the continuation of the Scheme and to make good any current or future deficit. - is measured by receiving regular financial updates from the Principal Employer and periodic independent covenant assessments. - is managed through an agreed contribution and funding schedule. - .